![]() |

 Plan for the 2 Miles advance sign on I-40 West.
 The plans for I-40 East were not included, perhaps it will say "To I-74 East" unless they would prefer traffic to use the Beltway ramps.

 Based on a public relations request, AARoads Forum member Roadsguy obtained copies of the plans from NC 66 to US 311 and was kind to forward them to me.
-The plans feature updated signage for Exits 49 and 50 on I-74 East for when the Beltway is open west of US 311:
+The plans featured updated signage for Exits 49 and 50 on I-74 East for when the Beltway opened west of US 311:

-As can be seen on the US 311 sign, a future overlay with North is provided, indicating NCDOT is planning to further shorten the route's length, this time eliminating the route between the Beltway and US 52 in Winston-Salem.
+NEW-11/15/24 As can be seen on the US 311 sign, a future overlay with North is provided, indicating NCDOT was planning to further shorten the route's length, this time eliminating the route between the Beltway and US 52 in Winston-Salem.
+NCDOT received approval to do this at the Fall 2024 AASHTO meeting.
+There is no word yet on when the truncation will happen.

-The next plan for the NC 66 exit shows what the future I-74/US 52 interchange signage will look like when the ramp opens, and later:
+The plans for the NC 66 exit also show what the future I-74/US 52 interchange signage will look like when the ramp to US 52 South opens, and later when the western section of the Beltway is completed:

 Plan for future ramp signage once I-74 is signed along the Beltway: